 Early Life and Education

 Alfred Wallace was born in Llanbadoc, Wales, 8 January, 1823.
 His family were middle class, but they were not well off.
 His father believed he was descended from William Wallace, the Scottish warrior portrayed in the movie Braveheart.

 Alfred Wallace attended a grammar school: these schools did not charge fees and were attended by children who passed an academic selection test.
 Wallace had no formal training as a biologist and did not attend university.
 He trained and worked as a land surveyor, initially with his older brother’s firm.

 Working outdoors, Wallace grew interested in the natural world and began collecting insects.

 As his interest in insects grew, he became inspired reading about the work of naturalists such as Carl Linnaeus, Charles Darwin, and Alexander von Humboldt: these were scientists who had traveled overseas gathering samples, data, and discovering new species.

 To emulate his scientific heroes, in 1848, aged 25, Wallace embarked on a voyage to Brazil with the naturalist Henry Bates.

 Wallace had little money and he intended to fund his work by collecting specimens in the Amazon for sale to British collectors and institutions.
 He also put his surveying skills to use, spending four years charting the course of the Rio Negro, collecting specimens, and making observations about the people and the languages he encountered along the way.

 Wallace spent six years in Brazil before sailing back to the UK in 1852 with his collection of writings and specimens.

 Unfortunately, the ship he was sailing on caught fire in the middle of the Atlantic Ocean.
 The passengers and crew abandoned ship and Wallace spent 10 days in an open boat before he was picked up.
-All of the specimens he had brought on the ship were lost, along with most of what he had written and drawn.
+All the specimens he had brought on the ship were lost, along with most of what he had written and drawn.

-Fortunately for Wallace, he had insured the specimens, and received money for their loss.
+Fortunately for Wallace, he had insured the specimens and he received money for their loss.

 He now worked hard, writing six papers for academic journals and two books.
 He also spent time meeting and getting to know other British naturalists.